mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 Corollary 3

-> Getters should not exist (unless they exist in the real world and then the bijection is valid).
+> Getters should not exist (unless they exist in the real-world and then the bijection is valid).
 It is not the responsibility of any real entity to reply to a getXXX() message.

 * * *